claytonneal/nrobot-server/index.md

   * ContinuableKeywordException
   * FatalKeywordException

-These exception types are defined in assembly NRobotRemote.Exceptions.
+These exception types are defined in assembly NRobot.Server.Exceptions.
 This can be added as a reference in the keyword assembly.

 If a keyword throws any other type of exception it is treated as a normal error.